-Oh, I forgot to mention that I did another tour with the sightseeing bus and hopped off at the other side of the city and explored that part.
+Oh, I forgot to mention that I did another tour with the sightseeing bus and hopped off on the other side of the city and explored that part.
 There is an Aquarium, a small shopping center, a lot of the big Hotels like Four Points by Sheraton, Hotel Panorama, etc.

 And then back at Old Havana, I found a place which offered free WiFi for its guests.
 And By the way, the food was also excellent.
 So I took the chance and surfed the Internet.
 I checked Facebook and Instagram and my Emails.
 But even there I could not book a room via booking.com.

 Get your Cuban Tourist Card straight to your home and be prepared before you head to the airport!

 From my point of view, these are enough discoveries for one day.
 I still need to adjust myself to this country.
 On the other side, I already feel strangely related to this place.
 Maybe because of the similarities between Cuba and the former GDR.
 I was grown up with the same culture, and a lot of places here, public parks and sitting areas reminds me a lot of my old hometown.